 (I do appreciate it when people mention the date.
 So helpful!)

-You can find a nice photo of Lady Georgiana Curzon and her baby son in 1937, at the National Portrait Gallery's web site, here and amazingly you can see a short film of her wedding in November 1935 here.
-(Sadly, it didn't last.)
+You can find a nice photo of Lady Georgiana Curzon and her baby son in 1937, at the National Portrait Gallery's web site, here and amazingly you can see a short film of her wedding in November 1935 here*.
+(Sadly, the marriage didn't last.)
 I assume she gave up being a fashion adviser then and so the patterns featuring her advice date from the early 1930s, when she was in her early 20s.
 Copley's were evidently aiming at young, fashion-conscious knitters, and so chose a young, fashionable woman, with the cachet of a title, to appeal to them.